Public-Cloud-Projects/Zenko/docs/docsource/installation/install/install_xdm.rst

 Prerequisites
 -------------

-- Your disk must be partioned as follows:
+- Partition your disk as follows:

   +-------------+---------+-----------+
   | Partition # | Size    | Service   |